Category

 Across all regions, the top activity conducted in Japan was "eating Japanese food."
 Differences were observed in the items ranked second and below depending on the area.

 * The presidential election and subsequent actions of the Trump administration highlighted differences between America's inland and coastal regions.
-Reflecting this, this survey analyzed data across four regions—South, West, Northeast, and Midwest (including inland areas)—to explore regional differences in values and attitudes/perceptions toward Japan.
+Reflecting this, this survey analyzed data across four regions—South, West, Northeast, and Midwest (including inland areas)—to explore differences in values and attitudes/perceptions toward Japan by region.

-* Among the four regions, the West showed the highest favorability toward Japan, exceeding three-quarters.
+* Favorable views toward Japan were highest in the West, exceeding three-quarters.
 This was followed by the South, Northeast, and Midwest.
-The Midwest had the lowest score, remaining just over 50%.
+The Midwest had the lowest score, at just over 50%.
 (Reference Data ⑥)

-* Intention to visit Japan was high in the Southern, Western, and Northeastern regions, exceeding 60%, while the Central-Western region showed a lower tendency, at just under 50%.
-(Reference Data ⑦) Regarding overseas travel experience, 70-80% of people in the Southern, Western, and Northeastern regions had such experience, compared to just over 60% in the Central-Western region.
-This suggests that, in addition to differing levels of favorability toward Japan, differences in the fundamental awareness and interest in overseas travel itself are also influencing these results.
+* Intent to visit Japan was high in the South, West, and Northeast, exceeding 60% in all three areas.
+However, the Midwest showed a lower tendency, at just under 50%.
+(Reference Data ⑦) Looking at overseas travel experience, 70-80% of people in the South, West, and Northeast had such experience, while in the Midwest, it was lower at just over 60%.
+This suggests that, in addition to favorability toward Japan, differences in the fundamental awareness and interest in overseas travel itself are also influencing these results.

 * Regarding interest in Japanese activities, "eating Japanese food" ranked first in all regions.
 Differences were observed in the items ranked second and below across regions.
 (Reference Data ⑧)